Never miss an important update |

 The pros of yellow are that -

-It is most hypo allergic of all the other variants.
+It is the most hypo allergic of all the other variants.

-Historically, it was used for creating wedding rings and engagement bands, and it can be worn every day as it does not cause allergies.
+Historically, it was used for creating wedding rings and engagement bands, and it can be worn daily as it does not cause allergies.

-It has the purest colour of all and the easiest to maintain.
+It has the purest colour of all and is the easiest to maintain.

 Since it is most malleable, it can be manipulated to be designed into items.

-It works as a complement to darker skin and matches diamond of lower colour grade.
+It works as a complement to darker skin and matches diamonds of lower colour grade.

-The drawback is that it should be polished and cleaned regularly, and it can be subjected to dents and scratches.
+The drawback is that it should be polished and cleaned regularly and can be subjected to dents and scratches.

 Comparison points -

-The key difference between the white and yellow is that the former is, sometimes, mixed with other elements like nickel and yellow gold can be mixed with copper.
+The key difference between white and yellow is that the former is sometimes mixed with other elements like nickel, and yellow gold can be mixed with copper.

-If a gemstone matches the golden tone, yellow can be used and if the gemstone is white and matches the white tone, it can be used.
+If a gemstone matches the golden tone, yellow can be used, and if it is white and matches the white tone, it can be used.

 The cost of white and yellow is relatively the same.
 [The cost depends on karats- The 14K costs less than 18K.]

-To find out more about property investment, click at 99 Alternatives
+To find out more about property investment, click on 99 Alternatives.

 Impact investing in real estate is a growing trend with...